Q5Ca/Q5Ca.github.io/_posts/2019-03-29-write-up-elements-0ctf-2019-qual.md

 title: "Writeup Elements - re - 0ctf 2019 quals"
 categories: CTF
 tags: [re, 0ctf, double, systemofequations]
 excerpt: "A flag checker.
-We have to solve system of equaltions to find the flag"
+We have to solve system of equations to find the flag"
 post-thumb: post-thumb-2.png
 comments: true
 color-theme: "#11385f"